 Your full Council Tax bill is based on at least two adults living in a property.
 If only one adult lives in the property (as their main home), the Council Tax is reduced by 25 per cent.

-Wirral Council is carrying out a review of Council Tax customers who are currently in receipt of Single Persons Discount (25%).
-The purpose of the review is to make sure that the single person discounts we have awarded are valid and our information is up to date.
-We need to make sure that discounts are only awarded to those who are entitled and that we remove those that are not valid.
+Wirral Council is carrying out a review of all Council Tax customers who are currently in receipt of a Single Person Discount (25%).
+The purpose of the review is to make sure that the Single Person Discount’s we have awarded are valid, and our information is up to date.

 If you do not reply, we may cancel your discount from the date it was last checked, which may result in you having to pay back any unpaid Council Tax.

 The following people aren't counted when working out the number of adults who live in your home.
 If any of the following live in your home your bill may be reduced:

 - full time students

 - apprentices earning no more than £195 per week

 - young people under 25 who get funding from the Skills Funding Agency or Young People’s Learning Agency

 - foreign language assistants registered with the British Council